kes/blog/content/posts/cmake-tutorial.md

 > `add_library(<name> [<type>] [EXCLUDE_FROM_ALL] <sources>...)`

+First off, notice that `sources` is plural.
+So, we can add all the source file that make up this library.
+At the moment we have two files that will go into this library.
+Nothing difficult there, at least so far.
+Perhaps a little later this might be changed.
+(Hint, we will change it.)

-Of course, nothing is easy.
-What should the name be after all?
+Of course, nothing is totally easy.
+What should the `name` be after all?
 The documents are helpful:

 > The &lt;name&gt; corresponds to the logical target name and must be globally unique within a project.
 The
 > actual file name of the library built is constructed based on conventions of the native platform